gobeyondidentity/developer-docs/docs/integration-guides/expo-react-native.md

 ## Prerequisites

 - A Beyond Identity developer account.
-If you don't have one, contact your administrator.
+If you don't have one, reach out to Beyond Identity Support.

 - An Expo application using a development build or prebuild